 Bees have been around for thousands of years, and they’re still important for us and the environment today.
-In recent years, the number of bees has declined, and it’s our job to do our part when it comes to boosting the bee population.
+But what would happen if all the bees died?
+In recent years, the number of bees has declined, partly due to climate change, and it’s our job to do our part when it comes to boosting the bee population.
 Whether or not you care about environmental issues, knowing what would happen if every bee on Earth died is imperative.

 Decreased Amount of Beef and Dairy Products